Description

 - HFpEF Trial: Heart failure with preserved ejection fraction

-These ongoing trials will expand Mazdutide’s evidence base and potentially support additional indications.
+These ongoing trials will expand Mazdutide’s evidence base and possibly support more signs.

 Comprehensive Dosing Protocols for Research Applications

-Proper dosing represents a critical factor in Mazdutide research success.
-The peptide’s effects are highly dose-dependent, and different applications require distinct dosing strategies.
+Proper dosing represents a key factor in Mazdutide research success.
+The peptide’s effects are highly dose-dependent, and different uses need distinct dosing strategies.
 This section provides evidence-based protocols based on Phase 3 clinical trials.

 The approved protocol serves as the foundation for Mazdutide dosing: